 States also fail to capture the use of advanced driver assistance technologies (50 states), teen driver restrictions (35 states) and the use of infotainment systems (47 states).

-The U.S. has seen three straight years of at least 40,000 roadway deaths – from 2016 through 2018.
+The U.S. has seen multiple consecutive years of at least 40,000 roadway deaths.
 Without a clear understanding of the scope of the problem, regulations, laws and policies to combat certain issues, like distracted driving, become more difficult to justify.